-This month, our talented team of Dietitians have put together 20 brand new ‘High Protein Meals In Minutes’ recipes just for you.
-And to get the (protein) ball rolling, we’re going to talk all things protein and give you a sneak peek at 5 of our fave brand new MWU recipes!
+To get the (protein) ball rolling, we’re going to talk all things protein and give you a sneak peek at 5 of our favourite new recipes.

 What exactly is protein and where can I find it?